argoproj/argo-rollouts/docs/features/analysis.md

 !!! important
     Available since v0.9.0

-A Rollout can reference a Cluster scoped AnaylsisTemplate called a `ClusterAnalysisTemplate`.
+A Rollout can reference a Cluster scoped AnalysisTemplate called a `ClusterAnalysisTemplate`.
 This can be useful when you want to share an AnalysisTemplate across multiple Rollouts; in different namespaces, and avoid duplicating the same template in every namespace.
 Use the field `clusterScope: true` to reference a ClusterAnalysisTemplate instead of an AnalysisTemplate.